swttech2017/qa-portal-angular/README.md

 **portal-core** - The core application of the Portal.
 This manages the main navigation toolbar, sidebar menu, error handling and security

-**qa-common** - For common components reused across multiple portal applications.
+**qa-common** - For common UI components reused across multiple portal applications.
 Does not have routing configured

 **qa-error-app** - Provides error components and their routing.
 These error routes will be initiated from the central error handler service in the portal-core application